hellomasonite/masonite-socialite/README.md

 $ poetry add masonite-socialite
 ```

-Add `SocialiteProvider` to your provider list in `config/providers.py`:
+Add `SocialiteProvider` to your providers list in `config/providers.py`:

 ```python
 from socialite.providers import SocialiteProvider